bradleywjenks/water_demand_forecasting/readme.md

 - Bertsimas, D. and Dunn, J. (2019).
 Machine learning under a modern optimization lens.
 Dynamic Ideas LLC.
 - Bertsimas, D., Pawlowski, C., and Zhuo, Y. D. (2017).
 'From predictive methods to missing data imputation: an optimization approach.'
 The Journal of Machine Learning Research, 18(1), pp:7133--7171.

 Please follow Interpretable AI's installation instructions for the Julia programming language here: https://docs.interpretable.ai/stable/installation/.
-You will need to contact Interpretable AI to obtain the license file.
+You will need to contact Interpretable AI to obtain a license file.
 If you are running VSCode, you may need to perform these additional steps:
 1. Start the IAI Julia version in the REPL and run `Base.julia_cmd()`
 2. Set the output of `Base.julia_cmd()` as the executable path "julia.executablePath" in your VSCode settings, e.g., `{